Residential Earthquake-Prone Building Financial Assistance Scheme

 Interest rate settings for the Scheme

-- The below market interest rate for the Scheme will be set at 60% of the sum of the Reserve Bank’s monthly average of five year fixed interest rates and a margin of 1.25%;
+- The below market interest rate for the Scheme will be set at 50% of the Reserve Bank’s monthly average of five year fixed interest rates;

 - The interest rates will be fixed for five years with rate reviews at loan anniversary and interest rates will be calculated daily and compound annually.